epignatelli/cardiax/README.md

 | JAX (TPU)             	| 74 ms           	| 6.46 s            |

-Lower level comparison on the `np.gradient` function
+#### Lower level comparison on the `np.gradient` function
+On the x axis, the dimension for each of the two axes.
+On the y, the execution time in seconds.
+JAX results are CPU-based.
 ![test](results/gradient.jpeg)

 The hardware used is as follows: